 $1 billion invested in cleantech annually

 Canada’s oil and gas sector invests about $1 billion annually on research and development to make our operations cleaner.
 One major area we're working on is carbon capture and storage technology.
 Canada is a global leader in carbon capture and storage.
-Since 2000, carbon-capture projects in Canada have safely stored more than 44 million tonnes of CO2.
-That's the equivalent of taking over 9 million cars off the road.
-And in the coming years, several major new carbon-capture projects are expected to come online.
+Since 2000, carbon-capture projects in Canada have safely stored more than 45 million tonnes of CO2.
+That's the equivalent of taking over 10 million cars off the road.

 Our oil and gas industry is also at the forefront of alternative fuels such as hydrogen and small-scale nuclear.